angular/angular-ja/aio-ja/content/guide/browser-support.md

     </td>

     <td>
-      <p>If AnimationBuilder is used then the polyfill will enable scrubbing
+      <p>If AnimationBuilder is used, enables scrubbing
-      support for IE/Edge and Safari (Chrome and Firefox support this natively).</p>
+      support for IE/Edge and Safari.
+      (Chrome and Firefox support this natively).</p>
     </td>

   </tr>